Probate Q&A Series

 When a mortgage lender forecloses on real property that belongs to an estate, the foreclosure sale may produce funds exceeding the debt, interest, and costs.
 North Carolina law treats these extra proceeds as surplus funds.
 A personal representative may claim these surplus funds for the estate during probate.

 Under North Carolina General Statutes § 45-21.33, the clerk of superior court holds any surplus after applying sale proceeds to the debt, accrued interest, court costs, and necessary expenses.
 The clerk then issues a report indicating the amount of surplus funds available in the foreclosure file.
-The personal representative must file a verified petition in that same foreclosure action to recover the funds.
+A personal representative may file a claim to recover the funds in the foreclosure proceeding.
 See N.C.G.S.
 45-21.33.

 Key aspects of the process include: